Edge-Stable Equimatchable Graphs: Introduction

-A graph $G$ is \emph{equimatchable} if every maximal matching of $G$ has the same cardinality.
-These graphs are mainly considered from structural point of view (see for instance \cite{EK2, Favaron, Plummer, genus}).
-In this paper, we study equimatchable graphs from a new perspective; we deal with the stability of the property of being equimatchable with respect to edge or vertex removals.
-Formally, we call an equimatchable graph $G$ \emph{edge-stable} if $G\setminus {e}$ is equimatchable for each $e \in E(G)$.
+A graph $G$ is called \emph{equimatchable} if every maximal matching of $G$ has the same cardinality.
+Equimatchable graphs has attracted a lot of attention in literature; they are mainly considered from structural point of view (see for instance \cite{ClawfreeEqm, eqm_regular, oddcycles-eqm, EK2, Favaron, k-eqm, genus, Plummer}).
+In this paper, we study equimatchable graphs from another structural perspective; we deal with the stability of this desired property of being equimatchable with respect to edge removals.
+Formally, an equimatchable graph $G$ is called \emph{edge-stable} if $G\setminus {e}$ is equimatchable for each $e \in E(G)$.
 Edge-stable equimatchable graphs are denoted \emph{$\ESE$-graphs} as a shorthand.
-Similarly, an equimatchable graph $G$ is called \emph{vertex-stable} ($\VSE$ for short) if $G-v$ is equimatchable for each $v \in V(G)$.
+Conventionally, we assume that a graph which consists of a single vertex is both equimatchable and $\ESE$.
+Consequently, a graph consisting of a single edge is also $\ESE$.